 To learn some of their history, start with these questions:

 - How did they get there?

-- What was their occupation?
+- · What was their occupation?

 - Who was their family?

-- Did they live in Indiana their whole life?
+- · Did they live in Indiana their whole life?

-Read the story of Jane Corbaley listed on the next page.
-Read the story as a troop and discuss.
+Read the story of Jane Corbaley on the previous page and discuss as a troop.